Everything operators and flight departments need to know about AOG request distribution, trace documentation, and how Red Phone AOG works.

 ▸

 PartsBase is a parts marketplace — it lists what suppliers say they have.
-Red Phone AOG is a sourcing consultant — we call those suppliers, confirm physical stock on the shelf, verify trace documentation (8130-3 / EASA Form 1), and present you with only confirmed options.
+Red Phone AOG broadcasts your request directly to those suppliers — and they respond to you with confirmed availability and trace documentation.
 If you've ever chased a PartsBase listing that turned out to be a ghost, you know why that distinction matters when your aircraft is AOG.
-We use PartsBase and other databases as one of many tools — but we never stop at the listing.
+We use PartsBase and other databases to identify who's in the market — then your request goes out to them directly.

 How is Red Phone AOG different from ILS (Inventory Locator Service)?